shivchikkappa/Metadata/README.md

 Swagger 2.9.2

-AWS EC2 instances for deployment.
+AWS EC2 instances for deployment. t2.micro for springboot microservice and t2.large for ElasticSearch

 # Build, Run and test application
 Clone the repo from github